opszero/tiphys/README.md

 # tiphys

-Standardized App Deployments for Node, Ruby on Rails, and Django apps
+Helm Chart Abstraction for 80% of Apps.
+Standardized for NodeJS, Ruby on Rails, and Django

 # Usage